MicrosoftDocs/azure-devops-docs/docs/test/load-test/clt-behind-firewall.md

 [!INCLUDE [version-header-ts](../_shared/version-header-ts.md)]

-The Cloud-based Load Testing (CLT) service can be used for performance and scale testing of an app by generating load from Azure.
+The Cloud-based Load Testing (CLT) service can be used for performance and scale load testing of an app by generating load from Azure.
 This type of load generation can only access and generate load on an Internet-located or publicly accessible app.
 However, you may want to load test an app which is not publicly accessible, perhaps to: